+5a. i.
 In terms of consumption spending by households it is possible that households will decrease their marginal propensity to consume and decrease their autonomous spending.

-In a diagram the decrease in the marginal propensity to consume decreases the slope of the demand for goods curve.
+In a diagram, the decrease in the marginal propensity to consume decreases the slope of the demand for goods curve.
 The impact of a decrease in autonomous consumption is a downward shift of the demand for goods curve (the vertical intercept is lower).

-Consumption spending by households is therefore lower iii.
-The demand for goods iv.
-The level of output and income
+Consumption spending by households is therefore lower.

-Autonomous investment declines and the demand for goods curve shifts downwards (the vertical intercept is lower).

-The above causes the demand for goods to be lower
+- ii.
+Autonomous investment declines and the demand for goods curve shifts downwards (the vertical intercept is lower). - iii.
+The above causes the demand for goods to be lower. - iv.
 Due to the lower demand for goods the level of output and income in the economy is lower and unemployment increases.
 In terms of the goods market diagram the demand for goods curve is flatter (due to the lower marginal propensity to consume) and vertical intercept is lower (due to the decrease in autonomous consumption and autonomous investment).
-The decrease in the level of output and income is larger than the decrease in autonomous spending due to the effect of the multiplier effect b.
-Explain what possible steps the government could take to counter the impact of the above on the level of output and income.
+The decrease in the level of output and income is larger than the decrease in autonomous spending due to the effect of the multiplier effect. - b.
 This requires an expansionary fiscal policy by increasing government spending and/ or decreasing taxation.
 Both of these policy actions shift the demand for goods curve upwards (the vertical intercept is higher).
 Note that the upward shift in the case of government spending is equal to the change in government spending while in the case of taxation the upward shift is equal to c(T).